-"One of the biggest issues in the winter is bringing cold cameras inside.
+As local photographer Carl Heilman II says: "One of the biggest issues in the winter is bringing cold cameras inside.
 They need to be kept enclosed in their case or in a plastic bag until warmed up to near room temp to avoid condensation issues on - or even in the camera.
-Condensation inside can kill a digital camera." -- Carl Heilman II
+Condensation inside can kill a digital camera."

 A winter landscape photo really shows how an area can transform into a winter wonderland, but that's not the only type of photo you should take this season.
 Try zooming in on an object or piece of scenery that stands out to you.
 For example, a window covered in ice or a row of hanging icicles may be more visually striking than another wide shot.